njanakiev/njanakiev.github.io/_posts/2017-06-24-csv-in-python.md

 data = np.genfromtxt(data_path, dtype=str, delimiter=',')
 ```

 and to skip the header row(s) just add the `skip_header=1` argument for the number of rows to be skipped.
-Additionally [numpy.genfromtxt][genfromtxt] covers functionality for missing values and converters for specific columns.
+Additionally [numpy.genfromtxt](https://docs.scipy.org/doc/numpy/reference/generated/numpy.genfromtxt.html) covers functionality for missing values and converters for specific columns.

 ## Load CSV with Pandas

-The third and my recommended way of reading a CSV in Python is by using [Pandas][pandas] with the [pandas.read_csv()][pandas read_csv] function.
-The function returns a [pandas.DataFrame][pandas DataFrame] object, that is handy for further analysis, processing or plotting.
-In this recipe we will use the more difficult [population data set][world bank data] which has the following form
+The third and my recommended way of reading a CSV in Python is by using [Pandas](http://pandas.pydata.org/) with the [pandas.read_csv()](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_csv.html) function.
+The function returns a [pandas.DataFrame](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html) object, that is handy for further analysis, processing or plotting.
+In this recipe we will use the more difficult [population data set](http://data.worldbank.org/indicator/SP.POP.TOTL) which has the following form:

 ```
 "Data Source","World Development Indicators",